 The residence halls, led by the student staff, provide regular informal floor programs and activities and events of the social and educational nature throughout the semester in the halls.
-In addition to the programming, RA's are trained in drug identification, crisis intervention and specifically on how to deal safely within intoxicated resident and alcohol violations in relation to our campus policies.
+In addition to the programming, RAs are trained in drug identification, crisis intervention and specifically on how to deal safely within intoxicated resident and alcohol violations in relation to our campus policies.
+As a university we continue to push and innovate the best times to provide activities to deter AODA type benefits.
+We continue to push activities during hours and days those students would drink.
+This gives students the option to do something other than drinking on campus.